|

 are required due to the varying support of the alt attribute and

-applet body text by user agents. - No APPLET elements found.
+applet body text by user agents.
+No APPLET elements found.
+H36 Use alt attributes on images used as submit buttons

-element is used to provide a functional label.
+For input elements of type 'image', the altattribute of theinputelement is used to provide a functional label.
 This label indicates

 the button's function, but does not attempt to describe the